A Backpacker’s Guide to the Kalalau Trail

 The shuttle was cheaper for us as it is a round-trip ticket.
 Hikers must book a reservation at $15 a person.

-Be cognizant of the times that the bus runs as it fills up quickly and trying to get on a shuttle at a different time is a pain.
+Be cognizant of the times the bus runs as it fills up quickly and getting on a shuttle at a different time is nearly impossible.
 We were those people who stood in the middle of the bus because we missed our scheduled time.
 Don’t be those people.

 Overall Impression

-The trail was incredible.
-Hands down one of the best experiences of my life.
+The trail was incredible and hands down one of the best experiences of my life.

 The full trail is 22 miles out and back (11 each way).
 At the end of the trail is a gorgeous beach that I honestly can’t even put into words.